ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/CD-Treasury.md

 length: short

 single: no  #mark yes if an individual NO CAPS
-description: Developed a bank note security sensor to detect counterfeit bank notes for Federal Reserve cash processing operations.
-The technology flawlessly processed over six million Federal Reserve notes and allowed for the elimination of another tool, saving an estimated $4 million per year.
+description: Developed a bank note security sensor to detect counterfeit bank notes for cash processing operations.
+The technology flawlessly processed over six million U.S. currency notes and allowed for the elimination of another tool, saving an estimated $4 million per year.
 #description of why there winning award, in an excel spreadsheet
 category: treasury #reference list of categories
 agency: Department of the Treasury #name of agency, capitalize first letter of each name